 Jaw meet floor: 5 reasons why you need to visit the sunflower fields pronto

 Summer = sunflower season in Southern Queensland Country and this year they are bloomin’ baby.
-A sea of yellow flood the fields of country towns creating the most picturesque of sceneries along the Sunflower Route and beyond.
+A sea of yellow flood the fields of country towns creating the most picturesque of sceneries that will have you walkin’ through sunshine (literally).

 Here are 5 reasons why you need to visit the sunflower fields this weekend.